papale47/papale47.github.io/index.md

 ## Portfolio
 Note: Most of these projects include a link to a Jupyter Notebook in Colab.
-This was done to make it easier to navigate through the notebooks.
-Most of these notebooks will not run in Colab, and some are not even written in Python.
+This was done to make it easier to navigate through the notebooks, using Colab's Table of Contents functionality.
+The only notebook which is designed to run as written is the one associated with the attrition modeling project.
 ---

 ### Attrition Modeling Project